David M. Given

 Is Copyright Law Harming or Helping the Music Industry?
 Northern California Chapter of the Copyright Society of the U.S.A.
 (February 21, 2011)

 Clash of the Titans: Viacom v.
 YouTube -- Will Copyright Law Undo Google's Internet Juggernaut?
-American Bar Association Forum on the Entertainment and Sports Industries (August 6, 2010; San Francisco, CA)
+American Bar Association Annual Meeting (August 6, 2010; San Francisco, CA)

 Recent Developments in Digital Copyright Litigation.
 Bar Association of San Francisco (November 20, 2008)